|Study mode||Start date||Duration||Fee international||Fee UK/ EU||Fee study period||Year of study|

 Training in environmental sciences equips you with useful transferable skills.
 The ability to collect, analyse, interpret and present often diverse datasets and to use analytical tools such as numerical models and geographic information systems (GIS) provides you with a number of technical and presentational skills that are valuable in the job market.
 Environmental management decisions are often complex involving an assessment of risk associated with different options and learning how to participate in such decision-making is also a valuable skill.

 The MSc in Environmental Sciences will offer you a range of subjects to choose from and a wide array of career options, both in postgraduate research and vocational employment.
 UEA flexible course structure suits both students seeking to gain additional training in environmental sciences and non-environmental science graduates from related areas seeking to widen their environmental knowledge and skills.

-In addition to the core MSc Environmental Sciences course, we also offer two Environmental Sciences Pathways that place particular focus on the issue of sustainability:
+In addition to the core MSc Environmental Sciences course, UEA also offers two Environmental Sciences Pathways that place particular focus on the issue of sustainability:

 The School of Environmental Sciences boasts leading researchers in the field of environment and sustainability.
 Their research is interdisciplinary, drawing on expertise in conservation, economics, human geography and political science.
-We conduct some of the most important climate research in the world, alongside pioneering work in meteorology, oceanography, volcanology and a whole range of interdisciplinary topics (we’re ranked 1st in the UK for the impact of our research (REF 2014)), so you’ll be working with truly world-class experts on cutting-edge topics.
+University conducts some of the most important climate research in the world, alongside pioneering work in meteorology, oceanography, volcanology and a whole range of interdisciplinary topics (UEA is ranked 1st in the UK for the impact of research (REF 2014)), so you’ll be working with truly world-class experts on cutting-edge topics.